 Under the new regulations, enacted as of November 8, 2016, Arkansas will be open for medical marijuana businesses.
-The state will allow at least four (4) but no more than eight (8) cultivation facility licenses and at least twenty (20) but no more than forty (40) dispensaries, all of which will be regulated by the Alcoholic Beverage Control Division.
+The state will allow five (5) cultivation facility licenses and thirty-two (32) dispensaries, all of which will be regulated by the Alcoholic Beverage Control Division.

 The main requirement for owning a medical marijuana business is you need to be a current resident of the state and have been living there for at least 7 years prior to applying for a license.

 To get ahead and be prepared for when the state will start licensing marijuana businesses, you should: